 This DG+IG combination, deployed across America, would make our energy system cleaner, more reliable, and more secure.
 It would save ratepayers money, create domestic jobs, and cut pollution, including greenhouse gas emissions.
 The DG+IG combination would make our nation more energy independent, and help the U.S. take the lead in the fast-growing clean energy economy.

-Concurrently, we are working to remove barriers to the widespread adoption of four key solutions essential for enabling a DG+IG future:
+Concurrently, we are working to remove barriers to the widespread adoption of key solutions essential for enabling a DG+IG future:

 - Demand response